-Women’s liberation may have created bold female heroines, but check out the picture books in your local library, and you’ll see that princes and princesses, such as Cinderella and Sleeping Beauty, have never quite gone out of style.
+Women’s liberation may have created bold female heroines, but check out the picture books in your local library, and you’ll see that princes and princesses, such as The Frog Prince and Sleeping Beauty, have never quite gone out of style.

 What You Need:

 - Disposable aluminum pie plate

 - Flat craft “jewels”